Jonowa/PdfSharp.Extensions/README.md

 TextAttributes attributes = new TextAttributes(XBrushes.Black, new XPoint(20, 20));
 double height = graphics.DrawText("Hello World.", new XFont("Helvetica", 10), attributes);
-// The function returns the heigt of the text element.
+// The function returns the height of the text element.

 attributes.Top += height;
 attributes.Opacity = 50;